JiayuanWen/YuYuWeather/README.md

 # YuYu Weather
-A simple weather app built with React and Axios
+A simple weather app built with React and Axios.

 ## Run the project
 <details>
 <summary>Project execution instruction</summary>

 1. Be sure you have `nodejs` and `git` installed on your system.
 2. If you are on Linux, open the terminal; If you are on Windows, open either command prompt (cmd) or PowerShell.
 3. Use the `cd` command to navigate to a location of your choice: